wqian0/ChessEvaluator/README.md

 # ChessEvaluator

-A neural network that predicts the most likely outcome of a chess game (white wins, draw, black wins) from a given starting position, based on the ratings of the two players.
+A neural network that predicts the most likely outcome of a chess game (white wins, draw, black wins) from a given starting position, based on the chess ratings of the two players.
 This network was trained on over 50 million positions drawn from human games found in the [lichess game database](https://database.lichess.org/).